xhos/xhos/README.md

 **what I'm currently working on:**
 - [nixdots](https://github.com/xhos/nixdots) - my entire digital life as code, nixos flake used on 5+ machines. yes, I put nixos on everything. no, I don't have a problem, thanks for asking
 - [arian](https://github.com/xhos/ariand) - a finance tracker that's definitely overengineered for what it does. built it because existing FOSS solutions are either annoying or too rigid
-- check the pinned repos below for other recent stuff
+- see pins below for other recent stuff

 <details>
     <summary>stats</summary>